Angela Sedeño, PhD — Executive Director

 Francesca is a Licensed Professional Counselor that received her Master’s degree in Clinical Counseling from the Chicago School of Professional Psychology and her undergraduate degree in Political Science from The University of Florida.
 She also completed the Fellowship Program at The Chicago Center for Psychoanalysis in 2015.
 Her clinical experience consists of working with clients diagnosed with chronic mental illness, addictions, dual diagnosis, personality disorders, and medical health issues.
 Francesca counsels individuals and groups using an integrative approach to psychotherapy that is grounded in a psychodynamic theoretical orientation and tailored to the client's needs.

-Laura Estrada — Administrative Assistant
+Laura Estrada — Office Manager

 As The Kedzie Center’s administrative assistant, Laura will be the first to greet new clients.
 Born in the United States, Laura prides herself in sustaining her native heritage of Puerto Rican and Mexican roots.
 Laura was born in the Humboldt Park community and is an alum of Roberto Clemente High School on the northwest side of Chicago.
 Laura is currently studying Counseling & Psychology at North Park University.
 When Laura is not at The Kedzie Center or furthering her education, she also pursues her passion for photography.